“Sticks and stones may break my bones, but words will never hurt me.”

 As soon as you spoke the words, you knew that harsh words create more harsh and angry words.

 The way to end harsh and angry words is to control your speech with a soft and thoughtful response.
 This verse doesn’t mean that if you speak soft words, then instantly anger will be disfused.
-It does mean soft words will begin the process to stop the anger.
+But it does mean soft words will begin the process to stop the anger.

 Remember, we will never regret the angry words we don’t speak, but we often regret words spoken in anger without thought or self-control.
 Make it your habit to avoid hurting others with angry words.